Gerald Washington: Findings on death

 The state police report totalled more than 800 pages of documents, and included both additional physical evidence, such as the pattern of blood spatters indicating the fatal wound was self-inflicted, and investigation of possible motives.
 According to the investigation, Washington had lost hundreds of thousands of dollars from his retirement account in gambling, owed about $50,000 to the IRS, and had been sleepless and depressed in the weeks leading up to his death.
-The Calcasieu Parish District Attorney John DeRosier officially closed the investigation on March 29, 2007, concluding that Washington had committed suicide.
+The Calcasieu Parish District Attorney John DeRosier officially closed the investigation on March 29, 2007, concluding that Washington had killed himself.

-The family acknowledged facts of financial and other issues, but contended that Washington was strongly Roman Catholic and would not have committed suicide.
+The family acknowledged facts of financial and other issues, but contended that Washington was strongly Roman Catholic and would not have died from suicide.
 They had made arrangements for a third autopsy of Washington's body.
 They found suspicious the fact that the fire department had been called in to wash his truck off the night his body was found.